 On the naturalistic hypothesis, the whole premises of knowledge are clearly due to the blind operation of material causes, and in the last resort to these alone.
 On that hypothesis we no more possess free reason than we possess free will.
 As all our volitions are the inevitable product of forces which are quite alien to morality, so all our conclusions are the inevitable product of forces which are quite alien to reason

 René Descartes, Third Meditation, the last fourth thereof.

-John Locke, An Essay Concerning Human Understanding, Book 4, chapter 10, sections 4 and 5.
+John Locke, An Essay Concerning Human Understanding, Book 4, chapter 10,

 Plato, Phaedo, 97c-99c.